GoldStar184/Xtreme-Wiki/Generic-Guides.md

 - Lets you default between USB and BT for the Bad KB app ( you can still change the mode in the config of the the Bad KB app, this is just the defualt for when you open it. )

 #### BadBT Remember:
-- Toggle on or off wether devices should be allowed to reconnect to your flipper without re-pairing with the flipper
+- Toggle on or off whether devices should be allowed to reconnect to your flipper without re-pairing with the flipper

 #### SubGHz Frequencies:
 Allows you to add custom frequencies to Sub-GHz!